 Clinic Patient Parking

 Certain lots and spaces are designated for use by clinic patients displaying special, dated parking permits provided by the clinic.
 Look for signage indicating who can use these spaces.
 Clinic parking is not for use by UB faculty/staff and students, including those visiting a clinic.

 Charging stations are available on the North Campus in the Jacobs B Lot, Mary Talbert Way and Coventry Road.
 On the South Campus, EV stations can be found in the Parker Lot and in Diefendorf Loop.
 Vehicles must be charging while parked at the stations.
 There is a fee of $1.50/per hour at each station; maximum parking/charging time is 3 hours.

 Parking for Persons with Disabilities Designated areas are reserved for vehicles with disability license plates or hangtags issued by a municipality.
 These must be accompanied by a university-issued disability parking permit obtained from Parking and Transportation Services.

 Reserved parking is available for most cultural and athletic events.
 Parking and Transportation Services will determine which spaces may be used for events.
 A nominal fee may apply.

-Annual permits (stickers) must be displayed on the right front fork.
-Motorcycle, moped, motor scooter, and motor bicycle parking is permitted in areas designated for “motorcycles only.”
+Faculty, staff and students must register their motorcycle, moped or scooter annually for permission to park on campus.
+Such vehicles with virtual permits, may park in areas designated for “motorcycles only.”
 Motorcycles may also park in regular parking spaces in valid lots.
 Unless otherwise noted, these vehicles are not permitted to park on sidewalks, under building overhangs, inside courtyards, or in buildings.

 Overnight parking is available on campus year-round, and is restricted to designated areas.
 Parking on all roadways is prohibited.
 Signs are posted in lots where overnight parking is allowed or prohibited.